awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

 ## Synthesize and deploy the stack<a name="cdk-how-to-create-multiple-stacks-synth-deploy"></a>

-Now you can deploy stacks from the app\.
-First, synthesize an AWS CloudFormation template for `MyEastCdkStack`—the stack in `us-east-1`\.
-This is the stack with the encrypted S3 bucket\.
+Next, we can deploy stacks from the app\.
+First, we synthesize an AWS CloudFormation template for `MyEastCdkStack`\.
+This is the stack in `us-east-1` with the encrypted Amazon S3 bucket\.

 ```
 $ cdk synth MyEastCdkStack
 ```

-To deploy this stack to your AWS account, issue one of the following commands\.
-The first command uses your default AWS profile to obtain the credentials to deploy the stack\.
-The second uses a profile that you specify\.
-For *PROFILE\_NAME*, substitute the name of an AWS CLI profile that contains appropriate credentials for deploying to the `us-east-1` AWS Region\.
+To deploy this stack to our AWS environment, we can issue one of the following commands\.
+The first command uses our default AWS profile to obtain the credentials to deploy the stack\.
+The second uses a profile that we specify\.
+For *PROFILE\_NAME*, we can substitute the name of an AWS CLI profile that contains appropriate credentials for deploying to the `us-east-1` AWS Region\.

 ```
-cdk deploy MyEastCdkStack
+$ cdk deploy MyEastCdkStack
 ```

 ```
-cdk deploy MyEastCdkStack --profile=PROFILE_NAME
+$ cdk deploy MyEastCdkStack --profile=PROFILE_NAME
 ```

 ## Clean up<a name="cdk-how-to-create-multiple-stacks-destroy-stack"></a>

-To avoid charges for resources that you deployed, destroy the stack using the following command\.
+To avoid charges for resources that we deployed, we destroy the stack using the following command:

 ```
 cdk destroy MyEastCdkStack
 ```

 The destroy operation fails if there is anything stored in the stack's bucket\.
-There shouldn't be if you've only followed the instructions in this topic\.
-But if you did put something in the bucket, you must delete the bucket contents before destroying the stack\. \(Do not delete the bucket itself\.\) Use the AWS Management Console or the AWS CLI to delete the bucket contents\.
+There shouldn't be, since we only created the bucket\.
+If we did put something in the bucket, we must delete the bucket contents before destroying the stack\.
+We can use the AWS Management Console or the AWS CLI to delete the bucket contents\.